ljeanner/azure-ipaas-workshop/docs/workshop.md

 <div class="tip" data-title="Tips">

-> - You can leverage the data returned from the [CosmosDB input binding](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-service-bus-output?tabs=python-v2%2Cisolated-process%2Cnodejs-v4%2Cextensionv5&pivots=programming-language-javascript)
+> - You can leverage the data returned from the [CosmosDB input binding](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-service-bus-output?tabs=python-v2%2Cisolated-process%2Cnodejs-v4%2Cextensionv5&pivots=programming-language-javascript).
+This binding allows you to easily fetch data from Cosmos DB.

 </div>